Performances and adaptations of The Star-Spangled Banner: Notable poor performances and changed lyrics

-Canadian-born Robert Goulet forgot the lyrics when invited to sing the anthem before a Muhammad Ali championship bout in the 1960s.
+Canadian-born Robert Goulet forgot the lyrics when invited to sing the anthem before a Muhammad Ali championship in the 1960s.

 At the 1989 World Series opener, the Yale Whiffenpoofs sang "still there" twice, in the process omitting the "O" that begins the next line.
 Until that point, several of the Whiffenpoofs sang the National Anthem while the other members backed them up by singing "America the Beautiful."

 Perhaps the most notorious rendition of the national anthem was sung by comedian Roseanne Barr at a San Diego Padres baseball game in July 1990.
 Barr screeched the lyrics out loud (claiming that there was an audio problem) as the crowd heckled her and threw objects onto the field in her direction in disgust.
 She also made several gestures associated with baseball players (such as adjusting one's protective cup and spitting on the ground), which further drew widespread complaints, including those from President George H. W. Bush.
 Barr has not been asked to sing again at a baseball game since.
 Twenty-two years later, during Barr's Comedy Central Roast, she closed her routine by singing the lines of the anthem that were not sung during the infamous performance.

 In 1993, Olympic gold medalist Carl Lewis attempted to sing "The Star-Spangled Banner" before a New Jersey Nets game.
 Lewis sang the entire song off-key and at a range too high for his voice.
 After his voice broke on the word "glare", he stopped and said "Uh oh", then said "I'll make up for it now" near the end of the song.
 He was widely ridiculed for the incident.
 ESPN SportsCenter anchor Charley Steiner described Lewis' version of the national anthem as being written by "Francis Scott Off-Key".